 The Instructional Technology Initiative (ITI) specializes in providing professional learning opportunities for school leaders to best support instructional technology integration for all students.
-The ITI programs and supports offered are aligned to the ISTE Standards for Students and strive to foster personalized learning environments for all learners.
-Our goal is to build the capacity of instructional leadership teams to design and integrate personalized learning practices that leverage digital tools and supports.
+The ITI programs and supports offered are aligned to the International Society for Technology in Education (ISTE) Standards for Students and strive to foster personalized learning environments for all learners.
+Key programs supported by ITI include digital citizenship and computer science education.
+Our goal is to build the capacity of instructional leadership teams to design and integrate 21st century learning practices that leverage digital tools and supports.

-The ITI also sponsors an annual Digital Citizenship Week in partnership with Common Sense Education, where curricular materials and professional learning opportunities focus on how to be a responsible and authentic digital citizen.
+The ITI also sponsors two annual events: an annual Digital Citizenship Week (DCW) in partnership with Common Sense Education and an annual Computer Science Education Week (CSEWeek).
+DCW promotes responsible, ethical, and safe engagement online to ensure students learn how to be authentic digital citizens.
 Digital citizenship is an essential component of our ongoing instructional work with students to teach them the importance of online safety and its role in their college and career goals.
-For more information on student digital safety, please visit http://achieve.lausd.net/iti.
+CSEWeek focuses on promoting practices that teach students about creating technology in ways that impact society.
+Computer science education is an interdisciplinary field and a 21st century literacy that is critical for students to develop in today's interconnected world.

 Parents and guardians play a pivotal role in facilitating instructional technology integration.
-The ITI works collaboratively with District departments to ensure parents have access to resources and information to empower them with information regarding instructional technology goals, online safety, and digital citizenship.
+The ITI works collaboratively with District departments to ensure parents have access to resources and information to empower them with information regarding instructional technology goals, computer science education, and digital citizenship.